Lampredotto, trippa and the street vendors in Florence

 Once the food of laborers and the working classes, lampredotto and trippa have today clients are both blue and white-collar workers, including women.
 Whichever version you choose, don't forget that lampredotto and trippa are meant to be enjoyed with vino, preferably a Chianti.

-The best Trippai to try the Lampredotto sandwich or one of the Trippa specialties.
+The best Trippai in Florence to try the Lampredotto sandwich or one of the Trippa specialties.

 - Nerbone - inside the food market of San Lorenzo